microsoft/TypeScript-New-Handbook/chapters/Basics.md

 ### `noImplicitAny`

 Recall that in some places, TypeScript doesn't try to infer any types for us and instead falls back to the most lenient type: `any`.
-This isn't the worst thing that can happen - after all, falling back to `any` is just the JavaScript experience anyway.

-However, using `any` often defeats the purpose of using TypeScript in the first place.
+While `any` is just the JavaScript experience anyway, it defeats the purpose of using TypeScript in the first place.
-The more typed your program is, the more validation and tooling you'll get, meaning you'll run into fewer bugs as you code.
-Turning on the `noImplicitAny` flag will issue an error on any variables whose type is implicitly inferred as `any`.
+To take advantage of our TypeScript tooling, use the `noImplicitAny` flag.
+This will issue an error on any variables whose type is implicitly inferred as `any`, helpting to prevent bugs.

 ### `strictNullChecks`

 By default, values like `null` and `undefined` are assignable to any other type.
-This can make writing some code easier, but forgetting to handle `null` and `undefined` is the cause of countless bugs in the world - not even just JavaScript!
+This can make writing some code easier, but forgetting to handle `null` and `undefined` is the cause of countless bugs!

 The `strictNullChecks` flag makes handling `null` and `undefined` more explicit to help prevent these bugs.